-Because Bryce Fastener has been a security screw specialist for 25 years, we've been exposed to alarming stories where security screws have been compromised.
+Because Bryce Fastener has been a security screw specialist for 25 years, we've been exposed to alarming stories where tamper proof screws have been compromised.

 Below are a few examples;

 The alarm is as big as the risk.
-When someone can walk into a small town hardware store and buy security bits, tamper-proof screw users should be alarmed.
+When someone can walk into a small town hardware store and buy security bits, security screw users should be alarmed.

 There are all types of security screws that are NOT secure.
 The following is a list of the most common, problem security screws.
 A screwdriver kit purchased in a popular retail hardware store in America included these bits: Torx®-Pin, Six-Lobe-Pin, Hex-Pin, Allen®-Pin, Drilled Spanner and Triwing®.
 Other kits contained a Phillips®-Pin.
 One contractor supply kit had a Square-Drive bit with a hole.
 One-Way removal tools are also available.
 If you are using any of these styles of screws, be aware that they have limited success.
 If your application requires higher security, Bryce Fastener's security screws are your best line of defense.

 The most secure, tamper-proof screw and bolt on the market.
 Patented worldwide.
 Designed to simply not be removed by anyone but the owner — ever.
 Not available in any store.See More

 Pentagon design is configured to keep out Torx-Pin, Hex-Pin and all other tamper-resistant bits.
 Only available to Bryce Fastener™ customers and bits are controlled through our customer database.
 Next to KEY-REX®, PENTA-PLUS™ is your best tamper-proof option on the market.See More